The Objective Past of a Quantum Universe: Redundant Records of Consistent Histories: Decoherence and Quantum Darwinism

-When many records of an instantaneous state of an evolving system are deposited in the environment, observers can use them to reconstruct its history.
-Such histories will not only redundantly decohere, but they also will become objective, as the redundant records make the history accessible to many, who -- when they compare their accounts -- will reach consistent conclusions.
+When many records of the instantaneous state of an evolving system are deposited in the environment at different times, observers can use them to reconstruct the system's history.
+Intuitively, such histories are objective, as the redundant records make the history accessible to many, who -- when they compare their accounts -- will reach consistent conclusions.
+It also turns out to guarantee that the histories are redundantly consistent, in a way that will be made precise.

-Intuitively, the quantum Darwinism view of histories is a natural extension of the same approach that was successfully employed to account for objective existence of states in our quantum Universe.
+The quantum Darwinism view of histories is a natural extension of the same approach that was successfully employed to account for objective existence of states in our quantum Universe.
 However, dealing with histories is more technically challenging than with just states.
 This paper begins to address some of the most obvious aspects of this challenge: The relation between the consistency of histories and creation of the multiple records of events that constitute them.
 As we have already pointed out, and as was also the case for states, the decohering environment does not always make such records accessible.
 Redundant decoherence, even in the absence of the accessibility of records, assures the additivity of the probabilities of histories -- i.e., consistency.
 As we will see below, though, redundancy constrains the histories and thus sheds new light on the set selection problem.
 A forthcoming companion paper will review the quantum Darwinism framework in detail and, using concepts introduced herein, will define a notion of redundancy of records of a history that reduces to the quantum Darwinian view of states~\cite{riedel2013objective2}.